Experimental observations of fractal landscape dynamics in a dense emulsion: Avalanches due to fractal clustering of minima

 Recall that the emulsion relaxes rapidly from one stable energy minimum (where the forces between droplets are in balance) to another, spending most of its time arrested at a minimum.
 As a result, experimental observations should typically correspond to energy minima.
-Thus, the measured $P(\Delta R^2)$ between consecutive images may effectively be reporting the distribution of distances between minima of the energy landscape itself, as sketched in Fig. 1c.
-Of course, multiple avalanches may occur between (or during) microscope scans of the sample, so the $\Delta R^2$ between measurements may ‘skip’ some closely spaced minima.
-Matched simulations confirm this idea, and shows that the limited temporal sampling rate of the experiments does not significantly alter the power-law exponent of $P(\Delta R^2)$.
-Indeed, measurements of $\Delta R^2$ between consecutive energy minima in the simulation yield very similar results to the experimental $P(\Delta R^2)$, at least for the largest $\Delta R^2$, see Fig. 4e.
+Thus, the measured $P(\Delta R^2)$ between consecutive images may effectively be reporting the distribution of distances between pairs of minima of the energy landscape itself, as sketched in Fig. 1c.
+Of course, multiple avalanches may occur between (or during) microscope scans of the sample, so the $\Delta R^2$ between measurements may ‘skip’ some closely spaced minima and undercount small $\Delta R^2$ events.
+Examining simulation data confirms this idea.
+But importantly, we also find that the limited temporal sampling rate of the experiments does not significantly alter the power-law exponent of the measured $P(\Delta R^2)$, at least for the largest $\Delta R^2$, see Fig. 4e.

-The observed power-law distribution of distances between minima $\Delta R^2$ is unusual.
-Were the energy minima distributed randomly along the path, the corresponding distribution would have an exponential form.
-Rather than being random, the power-law distribution of $\Delta R^2$ indicates that the energy minima along the path are clustered, and that these clusters have a fractal structure.
-In an earlier study, we found that minima are preferentially located in regions of configuration space where the energy landscape is almost flat on longer lengthscales \cite{hwang2016understanding}.
-Thus, the observed fractal distribution of energy minima, that is responsible for the heavy-tailed distribution of avalanche sizes, is likely a manifestation of the underlying fractal structure of the energy landscape itself, a feature observed theoretically in disordered systems in high dimensions \cite{massen2007power, charbonneau2014fractal, yoshino2014shear, rainone2015following, biroli2016breakdown, charbonneau2017glass}.
+The observed distribution of squared Euclidean distances between minima is unusual, and does not correspond to what would be expected if the minima were randomly distributed along the configuration space path.
+Indeed, it is a hallmark of the minima being arranged into fractal clusters along the path, with a fractal dimension that can be derived from the exponent of $P(\Delta R^2)$.
+First, given the observed distribution $P(\Delta R^2) \sim (\Delta R^2)^{-1.40}$ and the previously shown relationship between $\Delta R$ and $\Delta s$, it can be shown that $P(\Delta R) \sim \Delta R^{-1.80}$ and $P(\Delta s) \sim \Delta s^{-1.56}$.
+To interpret the last scaling form, we can suppose that if the configuration path were stretched out straight, the minima would cluster into a `dust fractal', a fractal with a dimension less than 1.
+A numerical calculation using the observed exponent for $P(\Delta s)$ indicates that $D_f^{min} \approx 0.5$.
+See Appendix A for calculation details.
+In an earlier study, we found that minima are preferentially located in regions of configuration space where the energy landscape is almost flat on longer length scales \cite{hwang2016understanding}, suggesting that here, the fractal clustering of minima is likely yet another manifestation of the underlying fractal structure of the energy landscape itself \cite{massen2007power, charbonneau2014fractal, yoshino2014shear, rainone2015following, biroli2016breakdown, charbonneau2017glass}.